-The most efficient way to pay taxes on your household employees is to sign up with a payroll service like HomePay.
+The most efficient way to pay taxes on your household employees is to sign up with a comprehensive service like HomePay.
 For a quarterly fee, we'll direct deposit your nanny's paychecks to her bank account, withhold all appropriate taxes and file them electronically.
 If you’re more of a DIY person, read our tips on how to pay nanny taxes yourself.

 Your Next Steps: